 General conditions of sale for all Hunter Douglas Project sales except for QuadroClad, Sandwich Wall, Single Skin Cassette and Multiple Panel Facades.

-1 All orders are accepted to our full conditions of
+1 All orders are accepted to our full conditions of sale.

 2 The prices are strictly nett and quoted in pounds Sterling excluding VAT, which will be added to invoices at the current rate.